 - Class 1 (for pilots operating for commercial purposes, such as civil aviation)

 - Class 2 (for pilots operating for recreational purposes)

 - LAPL (for pilots operating gliders, balloons and ultra-light aircraft)

 - Class 3 (for air traffic control personnel)

 The purpose of an aeromedical examination is to establish whether your health presents a hazard to air safety.
 As this is a safety-related examination, it is subject to medical requirements laid down in European law.
 In the Netherlands, aeromedical examinations are subject to medical requirements laid down by the European Aviation Safety Agency (EASA).

 - Class 1 pilots must undergo an annual medical examination.

 - Class 2 and 3 pilots must undergo periodical examinations for which the term varies depending on the pilot’s age.

 During the examination, the pilot’s medical history is analysed in detail.
 Various tests are subsequently conducted.
 The nature of the aeromedical examination varies depending on the class of medical certification, type rating and pilot’s age.

 Would you like to know more about our aeromedical examinations?
 Then please check the frequently asked questions.
-Do you have any questions about the examination?
-Or are you unsure which examination is right for you?
-We’re happy to help.
-Don’t hesitate to call us at +31 (0)20 649 34 00 or send us an email.
+We’d be happy to help you if you have any questions about the examination.
+Don’t hesitate to call us at +31 (0)20 649 43 34 or send us an email.
 You can submit your details using this form and we’ll contact you as soon as possible.